Thesis

 Epic Games Store

-Epic Games Store takes a 12% commission (”platform royalty”) on game sales.
-The business is a loss leader, generating losses of $273 million in 2020 and $139 million in 2021.
 The key drivers of EGS’s losses are Epic’s generous “minimum guarantee” program and the weekly free games.
 Epic fronts payments for timed exclusivity contracts in order to attract developers and publishers, even if the game is performing at a loss.
 EGS also fully subsidizes free games.
-In 2021, some estimate that Epic gave away roughly $18 billion worth of games from 765 million free games.
+In 2021, Epic distributed approximately 765 million free games to users, losing out on an estimated $18 billion.

 Traction